 A beach is never far away on Tinos.
 There are two great swimming spots just by Hora, fully organised and with excellent swimming conditions.
 Agios Fokas is right by town, with sunbeds and plenty of snack bars and tavernas, but also long stretches with nothing by sand.
 And just a short distance out of town is Agios Sostis.
 Sandy and with trees offering shade, it also has a beach bar and tavernas nearby.

 Something special for you today as you head to two of Tinos’ most Instagrammable spots… the beaches of Kolymbithra and the village of Volax, famous for its bizarre boulders and basket-weavers.
 You’ll want as much time as possible at both.

 The twin beaches of Kolymbithra, on the northern coast, are possibly Tinos’ best-known swimming spots, with the smaller (and more sheltered) of the two being more popular because of its facilities (including sunbeds & umbrellas and tavernas).
-But if you’re looking for something with more of a boho feel, go to the larger cove (Megali Kolymbithra).
-Popular with surfers, it has a beach bar with a sustainable theme … biodegradable straws, umbrellas made from wood vintage furniture that extra touch of instagrammability.
+But if you’re looking for a boho feel, go to the larger cove (Megali Kolymbithra).
+Popular with surfers, it has a beach bar with a sustainable theme … biodegradable straws, umbrellas made from wood, vintage furniture for that extra touch of Instagrammability.

 The scenery changes again in a village that is just 15mins from Kolymbithra beach.
-Amongst Tinos’ many villages, Volax stands out because of the smooth, granite boulders (a geological phenomenon that has attracted many theories) strewn in the surrounding area and even found in the village itself.
+Amongst Tinos’ many settlements, Volax stands out because of the smooth, granite boulders (a geological phenomenon that has attracted many theories) found around the surrounding area and even in the village itself.
 It’s also a village of basket-weavers.
 You’ll find cafes and tavernas and the surrounding area is great for hiking.